-The word ‘Outclass’ (Verb) describes a situation where someone or something is significantly better or superior in comparison to others in the same category.
+The word ‘Outclass’ (verb) means to be significantly better than someone or something else—so much better that the comparison feels almost one-sided.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Outclass’ correctly in sentences.

 Outclass Explained in Depth